Sanda (manga): Anime

 Lucas DeRuyter from Anime News Network enjoyed the "ridiculous" premise and found Sanda's powers and the series' setting compelling.
 The animation by Science Saru was praised for its visuals in the premiere, particularly a scene where the protagonist uses his powers against an explosion.
 DeRuyter, who watched the English dub, commended Ben Balmaceda for his energetic portrayal of Santa Claus.
 Chris Beveridge of The Fandom Post found the initial conflict between Fuyumura and Sanda intriguing and noted the unique character designs.
 He considered the story over-the-top but felt the duality of Sanda and Santa was effective, expressing interest in future episodes.
 Isaiah Colbert of Gizmodo enjoyed the mix of horror and comedy.
 He stated that the anime stood out due to Itagaki's storytelling, which reminded the reviewer of his positive experience with Beastars, and commented that Science Saru amplified the manga's appeal.

 Elijah Gonzalez of Endless Mode praised the anime's portrayal of LGBTQ+ themes, gender, and puberty in a healthy manner.
 He cited the handling of Fuyumura's identity and her relationship with Ono as major examples.
+In an article titled Sanda Shows that Adolescence is Supposed to be Awkward for Anime News Network, DeRuyter noted that the series' core theme involved accepting adulthood, a process embodied by the protagonist obtaining new powers awakened by his genes.
+DeRuyter also noted that the protagonist was distinguished by his sympathy toward the Fuyumura during her identity crisis, a condition society refused to acknowledge in children.
+As the narrative progressed, Sanda sought out other individuals troubled by social issues that adults ignored, aiding them while simultaneously improving his relationship with Fuyumura.
+The ANN editorial team listed the series as the best anime of Fall 2025, citing its lore and themes, as well as its production values.
+Steve Jones related to the characters' reflections on their growth while watching the series, as he did with his own experiences of puberty.
+It was also listed as the seventh best anime of 2025.

+Commenting on the series' thought-provoking themes, Ross Locksley from UK Anime Network said that, while Santa is an appealing character due to his powers and personality, the anime stands out more for its large cast and focus on drama.
+A major example of this is Sanda's fiancée, Nico, who, rather than being a stereotypical abusive heroine, is actually devoted to her relationship with Sanda, while Fuyumura also has a notable relationship with Ono.
+The antagonists Namatame and Oshibu also received positive response for their portrayal of the theme of staying young.